 • Beginning with the 2012 KID, specific hospital identifiers (e.g. the AHA identifier) are no longer available.
 This means that you will not be able to link the KID to outside data sources that require hospital-specific identifiers.
-However, there are hospital-level data elements for all hospitals in the KID that allow you to study certain hospital characteristics including ownership/control, teaching status, rural/urban location, bed size, the four census regions, and a data element that allows you to identify whether a hospital is a freestanding children's hospital (KID\STRATUM=9999 or 9998).
-A detailed description of the data elements is available on HCUP-US.
+However, there are hospital-level data elements for all hospitals in the KID that allow you to study certain hospital characteristics including ownership/control, teaching status, rural/urban location, bed size, the four census regions, and a data element that allows you to identify whether a hospital is a freestanding children's hospital (KID_STRATUM=9999 [or 9998 in 2003]).
+A detailed description of the data elements is available on the HCUP-US website.